-The ECI contractor ensures that TCM services are provided by the assigned Service Coordinator who meets the criteria established in in 40 TAC Part 2, Chapter 108
+The ECI contractor ensures that TCM services are provided by the assigned Service Coordinator who meets the criteria established in in 26 TAC, Part 1, Chapter 350.

-The following procedure codes for TCM services may be a benefit of Texas Medicaid
+The procedure codes in the Procedure Codes for TCM table for TCM services may be a benefit of Texas Medicaid and are authorized for delivery using synchronous audio-only, including telephone, technology.
+TCM services delivered using synchronous audio-only, including telephone, technology are subject to the policy restrictions outlined in the Telecommunication Services Handbook (Vol. 2, Provider Handbooks).

+TCM services delivered using synchronous audio-only, including telephone, technology must be billed using the 93 modifier.

-Table O: Procedure Codes for TCM Provided Face-to-Face or by Telephone
+Table O: Procedure Codes for TCM